medialab/forccast-texts/texts/whatisforccast_en.md

 [^salle-de-classe]:

-	A specific classroom has been designed for controversy mapping teaching
+	A specific classroom has been designed for controversy mapping & simulation of negotiations teaching

 	![A specific forccast classroom](http://forccast.hypotheses.org/files/2017/05/ARM160428-019.jpg)